taolei87/RBGParser/README.md

 ##### 2. Data Format

 The data format of this parser is the one used in CoNLL-X shared task, which describes a collection of annotated sentences (and the corresponding gold dependency structures).
-See more details of the format at [here](http://nextens.uvt.nl/depparse-wiki/DataFormat) and [here](https://code.google.com/p/clearparser/wiki/DataFormat#CoNLL-X_format_%28conll%29)
+See more details of the format at [here](http://ilk.uvt.nl/conll/#dataformat) and [here](https://code.google.com/p/clearparser/wiki/DataFormat#CoNLL-X_format_%28conll%29).
+We use annotated <b>non-projective</b> dependency trees provided in the data.

 <br>